euroscipy/euroscipy_proceedings/papers/01_preface/preface.rst

 Dickinson, David Cournapeau, Ralf Gommers and Phil Elson, gave a quick but thorough overview of the SciPy stack.
-In the mean time, experienced users discovered the new features of IPython 2.0 (by Cyrille Rossant) and scikit-image (by Stéfan van der Walt), learnt advanced profiling features (Yury Zaystev), and deepened their knowledge of machine learning and performance computing, with a four hour tutorial on scikit-learn and pandas (Gael Varoquaux and Olivier Grisel), Luigi, a tool that enables spotify to process huge amounts of data, and a high performance computing tutorial (Ian Oswald).
+In the mean time, experienced users discovered the new features of IPython 2.0 (by Cyrille Rossant) and scikit-image (by Stéfan van der Walt), learned advanced profiling features (Yury Zaystev), and deepened their knowledge of machine learning and performance computing, with a four hour tutorial on scikit-learn and pandas (Gael Varoquaux and Olivier Grisel), followed by a tutorial on Luigi, a tool that enables spotify to process huge amounts of data, and finally a high performance computing tutorial (Ian Oswald).

 The main track consisted of keynote talks, contributed talks, the very famous lightning talks, and last but not least the poster sessions.
 The first keynote